Sample-Efficient Hypergradient Estimation for Decentralized Bi-Level Reinforcement Learning: Proposed Approach

 With our hypergradient formula \eqref{eq:hg_configurable}, we do not need to estimate $\nabla_{\theta} V_F^{{\theta} \dagger}(s)$, and thus do not need multiple trajectories.
 Instead, we require estimating the Benefit $B_L^{{\theta} \dagger}(s, b)$, which we argue is easier to estimate, as it does not require multiple trajectories or an oracle.
 The equivalence between \eqref{eq:third_term_thoma_grad} and the third term in \eqref{eq:hg_configurable} is described by the Boltzmann Covariance trick, that is:

 where $\mathrm{Cov}_{b}[\cdot,\cdot\mid s]$ is a covariance with respect to $b\sim g^{\theta\dagger}(\cdot\mid s)$.
 Because this transformation is an algebraic identity, replacing one form with the other preserves the expectation and therefore, preserves unbiasedness of the corresponding Monte Carlo estimator.
-We refer to this manipulation as the Boltzmann Covariance trick; the name is inspired by the Boltzmann Covariance Theorem~\citep{Movellan1998-xi}, while the derivation here follows directly from the above identity under the nested optimization structure where the lower-level optimum is Boltzmann.
+We refer to this manipulation as the Boltzmann Covariance trick\footnote{This name is inspired by the Boltzmann Covariance Theorem~\citep{Movellan1998-xi}, which relies on a similar covariance transformation principle.
+While our hypergradient can be derived directly using this theorem, we instead present a derivation based on its underlying covariance transformation principle, which we call the Boltzmann covariance trick in this paper.}.
 Additionally, it leads to the interpretation of the third term in \eqref{eq:hg_configurable} as enhancing the probability of the follower's actions that are favorable to the leader.

-\subsubsection{Hypergradient for 2-Player Markov Game}
+\subsection{Hypergradient for 2-Player Markov Game}

 We extend Theorem~\ref{thm:hg-configurable} to 2-player MGs.
 Analogous to the policy gradient theorem for single-agent MDPs, we introduce the discounted state visitation distribution $d_{\gamma}^{\theta g}(s)$ (defined in Appendix~\ref{apdx:discounted_cumulative_state_visitation}).
 For conciseness, we denote $d_\gamma^{\theta g^{\theta\dagger}}$ as $d_\gamma^{\theta \dag}$.
 The policy gradient theorem for single-agent MDPs~\citep{Sutton1999-su,Sutton2018-jf} can be adapted to the leader's objective under a fixed follower as: